64-bit computing: History

 Many computer instruction sets are designed so that a single integer register can store the memory address to any location in the computer's physical or virtual memory.
 Therefore, the total number of addresses to memory is often determined by the width of these registers.
 The IBM System/360 of the 1960s was an early 32-bit computer; it had 32-bit integer registers, although it only used the low order 24 bits of a word for addresses, resulting in a 16 MiB (16 × 1024^{2} bytes) address space.
 32-bit superminicomputers, such as the DEC VAX, became common in the 1970s, and 32-bit microprocessors, such as the Motorola 68000 family and the 32-bit members of the x86 family starting with the Intel 80386, appeared in the mid-1980s, making 32 bits something of a de facto consensus as a convenient register size.

 A 32-bit address register meant that 2^{32} addresses, or 4 GB of random-access memory (RAM), could be referenced.
 When these architectures were devised, 4 GB of memory was so far beyond the typical amounts (4 MiB) in installations, that this was considered to be enough headroom for addressing.
 4.29 billion addresses were considered an appropriate size to work with for another important reason: 4.29 billion integers are enough to assign unique references to most entities in applications like databases.

+Most modern computers contain room for 8-32 billion unique addresses inside of their random-access memory, a 64 bit architecture can access an address 2 billion times higher.
+The full 64 bit space will likely never be used.